JetBrains/teamcity-sdk-maven-plugin/README.md

 The plugin works best when used with projects generated from [maven archetype](http://confluence.jetbrains.com/display/TCD8/Developing+Plugins+Using+Maven#DevelopingPluginsUsingMaven-MavenArchetypes) for TeamCity plugins.

-If you have such a project, make sure you have proper plugin repository configured:
+If you have such a project, you can skip to [plugin goals](#plugin-goals)

+Otherwise, make sure you have proper plugin repository configured:
 ```xml
 <pluginRepositories>
   <pluginRepository>